hikeventures/hikeventures.github.io/about/index.markdown

 sharing: false
 footer: false
 ---
-Since 2012 you can read on HikeVentures about our hiking and packrafting adventures mainly in Europe but also in more distant places like Japan or Russia.
-Beside our trip reports you can also read about outdoor gear and photography.
+HikeVentures is an outdoor blog which focuses on hiking, packrafting, snowshoeing, cycling and urban microadventures.
+We <a href="http://www.hikeventures.com/destinations/">adventure</a> mainly in Europe but sometimes we also visit places like Japan or Russia.
+HikeVentures was established in 2012.

 ## Followers on Social Media
 <div class="table-responsive">